Formulas & Methodology

 2. Apply individual growth rates to each account balance

-4. Calculate retirement income with Social Security adjustment
+4. Calculate retirement income with Social Security claiming factor

-7. Withdraw from accounts in tax-efficient order to cover shortfall
+7. Withdraw proportionally from all accounts to cover shortfall

 9. Record total savings balance after all withdrawals